walterxie/MEP-tutorial/README.md

 </figure>
 <br>

-Select the option to `use everything`, choose `after last` from from drop-down box and type `s` into the corresponding text box.
-This will extract the trailing numbers from the taxon names after the last little `s`, which are interpreted as the year (in this case since 1900) that the sample was isolated.
+Select the option to `use everything`, choose `after last` from the drop-down box and type `s` into the corresponding text box.
+This will extract the trailing numbers from the taxon names after the last lower-case letter `s`, which are interpreted as the year (in this case since 1900) that the sample was isolated.